ajwills72/rmhealth-found/docs/teacher_notes.md

 "LECTURE" (2 hours) - [Poster presentations]() - In-class assessment. **AW, MT**

-WORKSHOP (1 hour): There is no workshop in 11th week.
+WORKSHOP (1 hour): There is no workshop in 11th week for this module.
+The co-taught module may by running a one-hour workshop.

+TUTORIAL (1 hour): [Reflections](reflections.html).
+Reflecting on the module and the year.

 ## 12th week